-I am a development economist with research interests in the economics of legal institutions (political economy), and organization structures in agricultural production.
+I am an Assistant Professor of Economics at the Alfred Lerner College of Business and Economics, University of Delaware.
+My primary fields of interest are development economics, organizational economics, and the economics of institutions with a focus on legal and judicial institutions.
 My research can be classified into three major buckets.
 First, I study the role of frontline judiciary (for e.g., district or county courts) and broader dispute resolution institutions in the economic development process.
 Second, I examine collective action and coordination in improving agricultural productivity in the context of smallholder agricultural production.
 This spans farmer producer organization structures, technology diffusion, and access to and management of local irrigation resources.
 Third, I study structural transformation process of moving from agricultural production into urban and/or non-agricultural sectors from the lens of rural land inequality.